What manufacturing scheduling software a small company needs for production scheduling and control?

-If you fail to provide any of the above parameters, you can forget about even the best of algorithms automating the production for you?
-The software in a small company should tip you on your machines occupancy and estimated lead time of production.
+If you fail to provide any of the above parameters, you can forget about even the best algorithms automating the production for you?
+Instead, the software is a small company that should tip you on your machine’s occupancy and estimated production lead time.
 And this is exactly what we wish you?

-Which software can help you to solve your production problems in the best possible way– our guide.
+Which manufacturing scheduling software can help you to solve your production problems in the best possible way?

-These are the tools, ex. our production management software, which are constantly developed, and by investing a small monthly subscription fee you pay, as everybody else does, you can use this opportunity and contribute towards software development.
-We are improving its functions constantly, listening to users suggestions and perfecting its efficiency and usability.
+These are the tools, such as Prodio software, which are constantly developed.
+By investing a small monthly subscription fee, you contribute to software’s development as everybody else does.
+We are improving its functions all the time, listening to users’ suggestions, and perfecting its efficiency and usability.

-Each of independent software companies presents a great approach how to create simple production planning tools, which are easy and user friendly.
+Each independent software company presents a great approach to creating simple production planning tools, which are easy and user-friendly.

-You need a light and simple prototype of ERP system and the most important is control of the parts flow and inventory tracking in the system.
+It would be best if you had a light and simple prototype of the ERP system, and the most important is control of the parts flow and inventory tracking in the system.